oskarhenriksson/ProjectedHypersurfaces.jl/README.md

 ```

 ### Membership test
-The pseduowitness set constitutes a powerful implicit representation of the hypersurface.
+The pseduo-witness set constitutes a powerful implicit representation of the hypersurface.
 For instance, we can test membership by moving the pseudowitness line so that it passes through the candidate point, and check if the pseudowitness points converge to the candidate.

 ```julia-repl
 julia> contains(h, [2, 1])